Avaiga/taipy-getting-started-core/step_01/ReadMe.md

 ## Ways of executing the code: Versioning

-Taipy Core provides a [versioning system](https://docs.taipy.io/en/latest/manuals/core/versioning/) to keep track of the changes that a configuration will experience over time: new data sources, new parameters, new versions of your Machine Learning engine, etc. `python main.py -h` opens a helper to understand the versioning options.
-Here are the principal ways to run the code with versioning:
+Taipy Core provides a [versioning system](https://docs.taipy.io/en/latest/manuals/core/versioning/) to keep track of the changes that a configuration will experience over time: new data sources, new parameters, new versions of your Machine Learning engine, etc. `python main.py -h` opens a helper to understand the versioning options at your disposal.

-- _Development_: is the default way of executing the code.
-When running a Taipy Core application in development mode, Taipy can’t access all entities created from a previous Development run.
-Launching your Taipy code as `python main.py` executes it in Development mode.

-- _Experiment_: all Taipy Core entities from the previous run are kept, but each new run will ignore them.
-An identifier is attached to each run.
-`python main.py --experiment` will execute the code in Experiment mode.
-The user can then re-execute a previous run (by selecting a previously used identifier).
-This version number is as follows: `python main.py --experiment 1`.

-- _Production_: When running a Taipy Core application in production mode, Taipy can access all entities attached to the current or another production version.
-It corresponds to the case where the application is stable and running in a production environment.
-The user can decide the identifier to use. `python main.py --production` will execute the code in Experiment mode, or `python main.py --production 1` to run it with a specific version.